Traveling so easy a Gingerbread can do it!

 Consider an alternative to hotels.

 The Shinjuku-Okubu Station was only a couple blocks from our Airbnb, allowing us to easily get anywhere in Tokyo.
 Our host was a great resource.
-She recommended nearby restaurants, step by step directions, and provided us with pocket WiFi to use the duration of our stay.
+She recommended nearby restaurants, provided step by step directions, and offered pocket WiFi to use the duration of our stay.
 Although our room was small, it was clean and met our needs at a fraction of the cost of a hotel in the same location.

 Download a translation app.

-We used the Google Translate app every day to read menus, tickets, signs, and labels.
+We used the Google Translate app every day to assist us to read menus, tickets, signs, and labels.

 Book tours in advance.